publiccodeyml/publiccode.yml/docs/en/forks.rst

+.. _forks-and-variants:

 Forks and variants
 ==================

-This document describes how to best handle software forks in the context of updating ``publiccode.yml``.
-We define two different semantics that require different handling: technical forks and software variants.
+As already cited before, a fork may have two different forms based on the final aim.
+As such, in order to make it clear how to handle the `publiccode.yml` in both cases, below we define two different
+semantics: technical forks and software variants.

 Technical forks (i.e. to publish patches)
 -----------------------------------------